bhartisaumya/Communitify_Backend/README.md

 ## Features

-List the key features of your project.
-Be concise but informative.
+Some of the features of the repository the mentioned below.

-- Feature 1: Description
+- Feature 1: Authentication
-- Feature 2: Description
+- Feature 2: Access and Refresh Token using JWT

 ## Configuration